JulietaCarmo/Projeto_MSB_Part1/README.md

 # Immune cell response to tobacco smoke exposure

-This project aims to understand the crucial role of monocytes in the development of Mycobacterium tuberculosis.
+This project aims to understand the crucial role of immune cells in response to tobaco smoke.

 ## Academic Information
 - 📘 Course: Mollecular Systems Biology — Academic Year 2025/2026